priyanka57/SQL-Pandas-Exercise/readme.md

 -------------------------------------------

 -------------------------------------------
-PREPARATIONS:
+##PREPARATIONS:

-Initialized git enabled cu_project directory
+1. Initialized git enabled cu_project directory to track all commits
+2. Used ```create_db.py``` to create a SQLite3 local db
+3. Created 'answers.py' to submit answers to the data exercise